 (e) Report and notice of violation and penalty.

-(1) If the department initially determines that a violation occurred, the department will give written notice of the report by mail to the person alleged to have committed the violation.
+(1) If HHSC initially determines that a violation occurred, HHSC will give written notice of the report by mail to the person alleged to have committed the violation.

 (2) The notice must include: